Vaughan-Peter/Environment-Sustainability/Contributing.md

 ---

 ## 💡 Suggestions
-If you’re not sure where to start, check the open [Issues](./issues) for ideas or propose your own.
+If you have ideas or feedback, feel free to open a discussion or reach out with your suggestions.
 Even small contributions—like fixing a typo—help make this repo better!

 ---
 ## 📬 Ways to Contact Me